 I had Christian friends talk ill behind my back, i had others who rejoiced over our recurrent miscarriages.

 It’s never an easy journey, and giving up is always an easier option than waiting.

 The pressure can tear you both apart if you don’t talk and discuss that situation prior to settling down and in marriage too.

 We leaned on each other, reminding each other of what we had talked about before we settled.

 Yes we decided to be happy and enjoy our marriage!
 We decided to travel places, we decide to ignite our individual passions, we decided to work on having a solid US before babies come so that we won’t get sucked up in that void of “neglecting each other.”

-Oh yes and God gave us a burden for marriages that are in these current generation!
+Oh yes and God gave us a burden for marriages that are in these current generation, and beyond ours too.